ExploringLies/lies-have-short-legs/docs/index.md

 ratio of lies could therefore lie much lower.

-Based on this we deem the source to somewhat reliable but also biased, but not biased enough to not consider the data as valuable and insightful.
+Based on this we deem the source to somewhat reliable but also biased, but not biased enough to not consider the data valuable and insightful.

 ## Number of statements per speaker